 Equity release interest rates and charges

-“There is more competition and more demand for the product, and rates have fallen as a result,” says Warren Shute, a Certified Financial Planner.
-“Baby boomers on the whole have paid off their homes and are coming up to retirement, and they don’t want to move or downsize, but they do want to access the money they have got in their home.
+But equity release mortgage rates have gone down over recent years.
+“There is more competition and more demand for the product, and rates have fallen as a result,” says financial planner, Warren Shute.
+“Baby boomers on the whole have paid off their homes and are coming up to retirement, and they do not want to move or downsize, but they do want to access the money they have got in their home.
 The cost of moving, stamp duty, and having to find a suitable property mean that many of them want to stay put, but they want to spend a bit more money in their years of retirement and they are looking to generate money via releasing equity from their home.”